 Downsize Your Dream with Small & Mini Livestock

 Over the years, farmers have been breeding larger and more productive livestock to meet the demand for meat, dairy, and eggs.
-Larger cattle, pigs, and horses need substantially more space, feed, and water than their heritage counterparts.
-A growing number of people wish to raise their own animal products in on smaller homesteads and small livestock, heritage breeds, or mini livestock might be ‘just right.’
+Larger cattle, pigs, and horses need substantially more space, feed, and water than some of their heritage counterparts.
+A growing number of people wish to raise their own animal products on smaller homesteads.
+Small livestock, heritage breeds, or mini-livestock might be just what they’re looking for.

 So, What are Small, Heritage, & Mini Livestock?

-When we think of farm animals, we tend to imagine dairy cows, work horses, pigs, and chickens.
-Cattle and horses are usually large, but there are many small livestock that fit nicely on the modern homestead.
-Some are just small by nature, such as poultry and goats.
+When we think of farm animals, we tend to imagine dairy cows, workhorses, pigs, and chickens.
+Cattle and horses are fairly large, but there are many small livestock animals that fit nicely on the modern homestead.
+Some are just small by nature, such as poultry, pigs, and goats.
 Others are heritage livestock that tend to be smaller and closer to what our ancestors kept on their homesteads.
-Mini livestock have been selectively bred for smaller size.
+Mini-livestock have been selectively bred to be even smaller.

 Mini livestock are either small heritage breeds that haven’t been bred ‘up’, or they are animals that have been bred for smaller size over generations.
-Miniature horses, cattle, pigs, goats, and even mini chickens (bantams) are available for the small holder.
+Miniature horses, Dexter cattle, small heritage pigs, goats, and even mini chickens (bantams) are available for the smallholder.

 Why Go Small?

 In addition, you will be rewarded with less milk, meat, or fiber if you go small.
 However, although these livestock may produce less, they tend to be more efficient.
 Consuming less feed and water makes small livestock very attractive to the small homesteader.
-They are also easier to handle, transport, and fence in than the full size farm animals.
-Many families don’t need as much meat as a full size beef steer provides, so smaller livestock are a better option for them.
+They are also easier to handle, transport, and pasture than the full-size farm animals.
+Many families don’t need as much meat as a full-size beef steer provides, so smaller livestock are a better option for them.
 Be forewarned that cute livestock may be harder to send off for processing if you wish to raise your own meat!